FOREX-Yen at 10-day high vs dlr as BOJ offers little on more easing

 currencies such as the Australian dollar and New Zealand dollar

-against the yen and keep the yen's gains in check against the
+against the yen and would keep the yen's gains in check against

 , staying above a one-month low of $1.3672 set on Friday.